codeforsanjose/disaster-response-sj/README.md

 }
 ```

-Some resources on React hooks:
+Some resources to learn more about React hooks:

 * [React Today and Tomorrow and 90% Cleaner React With Hooks - Video](https://www.youtube.com/watch?v=dpw9EHDh2bM)
 * [https://reactjs.org/docs/hooks-intro.html](https://reactjs.org/docs/hooks-intro.html)

-## Libraries
+## Libraries & Tools

 * [Leaflet.js](https://leafletjs.com/) - Used for easy Open Street Maps integration for displaying maps
 * [Jest](https://jestjs.io/) - Used for unit testing
+* [create-react-app](https://github.com/facebook/create-react-app) - Used for initial scaffolding of the app so you can expect all the basics that comes with it like webpack, babel, and autoprefixer

 # Other Info